griptape-ai/griptape-trade-school/docs/courses/image-query/index.md

+# An ImageQuery SEO Bonanza!

-# Describing images for SEO using Griptape's ImageQuery Tool
+Describing mounds of images for SEO using Griptape and the `ImageQuery` functionality!

 ![A Vintage Beach Scene](assets/beach.png)
 A vintage beach scene depicting various activities.